ospemifene

 - Assess BP before and periodically during therapy.

 - Monitor for hypersensitivity reactions (angioedema, urticaria, rash, pruritus).
-If symptoms occur, discontinue ospemifene and treat symptomatically.
+If symptoms occur, discontinue ospemifene and provide supportive care.

 Implementation